aws/aws-application-networking-k8s/docs/guides/upgrading-v1-0-x-to-v1-1-y.md

-# Update the AWS VPC Lattice Gateway API Controller from v1.0.x to v1.1.y
+# Update the Amazon VPC Lattice Gateway API Controller from v1.0.x to v1.1.y

-Release `v1.1.0` of the AWS VPC Lattice Gateway API Controller is built against `v1.2` of the Gateway API spec, but the controller is also compatible with the `v1.1` Gateway API.
+Release `v1.1.0` of the Amazon VPC Lattice Gateway API Controller is built against `v1.2` of the Gateway API spec, but the controller is also compatible with the `v1.1` Gateway API.
 It is _not_ compatible the `v1.0` Gateway API.

 Previous `v1.0.x` builds of the controller were built against `v1.0` of the Gateway API spec.
 This guide outlines the controller upgrade process from `v1.0.x` to `v1.1.y`.
 Please note that users are required to install Gateway API CRDs themselves as these are no longer bundled as of release `v1.1.0`.
 The latest Gateway API CRDs are available [here](https://gateway-api.sigs.k8s.io/).
 Please [follow this installation](https://gateway-api.sigs.k8s.io/guides/#installing-gateway-api) process.